SolarForce L2M and L2C P60 Host Review, and Solarforce Drop-In Review

 Nothing is included with just the host, but a pocket clip is available for around $5.
 It’s a collar slip, and thick, and very sturdy.
 It fits all the P60 lights I have, but I can’t say that it’s necessarily universal.

-The clip also has a tiny lanyard hole, and as the clip is a collar clip using a lanyard there would be secure (though, an odd spot for a lanyard).
+The clip also has a tiny lanyard hole, and as the clip is a collar clip using a lanyard, it would be secure (though an odd spot for a lanyard).

 Power and Runtime

 The L2C is powered by only an 18650.
-The L2M can be powered by an 18650 or the extension tube removed to allow the use of an 18350 cell.
-And since this particular drop-in can handle up to 9V, 18350×2 may be used in the longer tubes can.
+The L2M can be powered by an 18650, or the extension tube can be removed to allow the use of a 18350 cell.
+And since this particular drop-in can handle up to 9V, 18350×2 may be used in the longer tubes.
 Due to springs on both the tail end and the drop-in (which should be standard), any type 18650 may be used.
 And this particular drop-in doesn’t have high current needs, so just about any 18650 and most 18350 cells will work just fine.

-Interestingly the two hosts do seem to have different performances with the same drop-in.
-I could quite nail down what causes that.
+Interestingly, the two hosts do seem to have different performances with the same drop-in.
+I couldn’t quite nail down what causes that.
 It doesn’t seem heat-related, and the drop-in seems to be spaced the same from the lens in both.

 Here’s the highest mode with an 18650 on the L2C (carbon fiber).
 The drop-in isn’t controlled and just seems to track voltage down to the shutoff.